Rickmansworth as John White knew it

 The arrival of the Metropolitan Railway in 1886 caused him more direct difficulty.
 As it came to Rickmansworth from London the main concern was about the diversion of footpaths and helping people being affected by it – it didn’t touch his land at all, although it certainly hit others.

-In 1887 the extension to Chorleywood and beyond started, it cut straight across the Parsonage farm, and caused him a great deal of heartache – it was in fact the beginning of the end of Parsonage Farm, certainly as John White had known it.
+But in 1887 the extension to Chorleywood and beyond started, it cut straight across the Parsonage farm, and caused him a great deal of heartache – it was in fact the beginning of the end of Parsonage Farm, certainly as John White had known it.

 One of the finest Whit Mondays I can ever remember.
 A tremendous influx of people down by the Metropolitan linerunning all over the place; over corn fields and grass all alike to them”.